Bhagavad Gita Chapter 17 Verse 21 Meaning

 Available in 28 languages

-This verse from Chapter 17 of the Bhagavad Gita highlights a practical insight: And, that gift which is given with the intention of receiving something in return, or expecting a reward, or begrudgingly, is considered to be Rajasic.
+The Gita addresses the three types with characteristic directness here.
+And, that gift which is given with the intention of receiving something in return, or expecting a reward, or begrudgingly, is considered to be Rajasic.
+Within the broader arc of Chapter 17, this verse builds on Krishna's systematic exposition of worship and charity.
+Shankaracharya emphasizes that this teaching is not merely contextual but universal.

 — Explained by the Nitya Team